How to DIY Easy Robin's Eggs

 Every year I anticipate Spring.
 The warmer weather, extra hour of daylight and new growth excite and motivate me.
 I do a little bit of cleaning, and a lot of crafting and decor-moving-around-ing!

-The eggs aren't too pretty to begin with, but with a few light coats of spray paint (I used this Valspar color I found at Lowes) they come alive.
-The color I used is a very soft bluey-green.
-If you can't find the La Fonda Mirage, another option is Catalina Mist made by Krylon.
+The craft eggs are plain, but with a few light coats of spray paint they come alive.
+The color I used is a very soft bluey-green, La Fonda Mirage by Valspar, but it seems to be discontinued.
+This soft blue green is a great alternative, another option is this blue chalk paint spray.

 spray paint